-Kolukkumalai is about 10 Kms away from Suryanelli.
-We hired a jeep and the journey was one of the worst off road rides I ever have.
-A short decent after the climb we reached a new view point named Kurangini.
+Kolukkumalai is about 10 km away from Suryanelli.
+We hired a jeep and the journey was one of the worst off-road rides I ever have.
+A short descent after the climb we reached a new viewpoint named Kurangini.
 Believe me, the view from here was breathtaking.
-At this point, I remembered what I read while I surf in internet about the trip.
+At this point, I remembered what I read while I surf on the internet about the trip.
 It was someone’s (I don’t remember his name) words “The spread of purple is an unforgettable sight”.
 And it was true, this is the most excited and beautiful sights I had ever in my life.

 And by reaching home after this tiresome journey with plenty of memories in my heart, I hunted over the internet to suggest others who wish to witness the beauty of Neelakurinji bloom, and top tourist attractions of Kerala and I came across a site named Funday holidays, where they are providing budget Kerala tour and travel packages.
 The testimonials and reviews on their site itself show that it is one of the best tour agency and the value of service they are providing.
 You can book top holiday packages online.
 So if you are searching for the best places in Kerala, you can absolutely go for Funday Holidays.